Brilliant riposte: Dear Page Larkin- dating dilemmas

 Moving on, Page

-My randy and retired neighbor, Stan, trolls Craigslist every day in hopes of a “nooner.”
-His wife is a nurse – works a classic 12-hour shift- and he invites women into his house for casual sex.
+My randy and retired neighbor, Stan, trolls Craigslist every day in hopes of a “Nooner.”
+I know his wife is a nurse – she works a classic 12-hour shift- and he invites women into his house for casual sex.
 How do I know this?
 He told me.
 Should I tell his wife?